vanderlee/PHPSwaggerGen/README.md

 	element must be unique.
 You can specify the primitive type for the items in parenthesis as such: `array(string)`.
 *	Also, `file` and `void` are supported as well.
+*	A non-standard type `enum` is available, which is converted to a type `string` but takes any of the comma-separated words in parenthesis as enumeration as such: `enum(north,east,south,west)`.

 Commands
 --------